-Silky and rich, these easy chocolate pots with raspberries are made without any dairy or eggs!
+Silky and rich, these easy to make raspberry chocolate pots are made without any dairy or eggs!

 Silky and smooth, chocolate pots are rich with chocolate flavor yet don’t require a lot of time or effort to make (just a few minutes on the stove, a quick spin in the blender and enough time to set up in the fridge), in fact you can make them a day ahead for the most stress-free experience if you’d like.